Prince's Nightclub Was The Coolest Place To Be In Early '90s L.A.

 (Photo by Wikimedia Commons)

+The club was "one of the top hip-hop spots in town, attracting a diverse mix of partygoers as well as the music industry's who's who," Ebony reported in 1995.
 A 1994 California guidebook described Glam Slam as being "very glam but not posey," and advised potential visitors to "dress nice."

 And Prince did more than just create the club's aesthetic, he also provided much of the soundtrack.
-As the Times wrote in their review of opening night, "approximately every third song on Wednesday featured Prince—'70s Prince, '80s Prince and even '90s Prince—and that suited the crowd just fine."
+As the Times wrote in their review of opening night, "approximately every third song on Wednesday featured Prince--'70s Prince, '80s Prince and even '90s Prince—and that suited the crowd just fine."

 "It takes more than a mirrored ball and a bunch of smoke to make people happy in the '90s," Steve Edelson, the club's co-owner told the L.A.
 Times in 1993.